KimathiNewton/tsla_stock_analysis/README.md

 The equation for geometric Browninan motion is given by the following equation: GBM Equation dS=μSdt+σSdϵ
 Where, S is the stock price, μ is the expected return (which we calculated earlier), σ is the standard deviation of the returns, t is time, and ϵ is the random variable.

-We can mulitply both sides by the stock price (S) to rearrange the formula and solve for the stock price.
-Now GBM Equation

-Now we see that the change in the stock price is the current stock price multiplied by two terms.
+The change in the stock price is the current stock price multiplied by two terms.
 The first term is known as "drift", which is the average daily return multiplied by the change of time.
 The second term is known as "shock", for each time period the stock will "drift" and then experience a "shock" which will randomly push the stock price up or down.
 By simulating this series of steps of drift and shock thousands of times, we can begin to do a simulation of where we might expect the stock price to be.
-This is simply a way of scaling the standard deviation.
+This is simply a way of scaling the standard deviation

-drift-shock

-For more info on the Monte Carlo method for stocks, check out the following link: How to use Monte Carlo simulation with GBM
+For more info on the Monte Carlo method for stocks, check out the following link: [How to use Monte Carlo simulation with GBM](https://www.investopedia.com/articles/07/montecarlo.asp)

 Secondly, to demonstrate a basic Monte Carlo method, we will start with just a few simulations.
 First we'll define the variables we'll be using.